 Interim Remedial Action

-After a report of a possible Title IX violation is received by either the Dean of Students or the Title IX Coordinator, and while the student is deciding what they may wish to do, the Dean of Students and/or the Title IX Coordinator or a designee may provide interim remedial actions to stop the alleged harassment or discrimination and/or to protect the safety and well-being of the student and Wentworth community.
-Interim actions may include: counseling assistance, leave of absence, time off from classes, change of class schedule or activities, change of housing, no contact notices, targeted education programs, separation from the Institute or residence area; relocation of residence, restriction to designated campus areas or other campus facilities by time or location, and requirement to obtain advance authorization to engage in a specified activity.
+Once the Institute is informed of a possible Title IX violation/sexual misconduct incident, interim remedial actions may be offered to assist the student.
+This can include counseling assistance, leave of absence, time off from classes, change of class schedule or activities, change of housing, no contact notices, targeted education programs, separation from the Institute or residence area; relocation of residence, restriction to designated campus areas or other campus facilities by time or location, and requirement to obtain advance authorization to engage in a specified activity.